keenpaul29/yoforexnet-website/replit.md

 ## Overview
 YoForex is a comprehensive EA (Expert Advisor) forum and marketplace platform for algorithmic trading on MT4/MT5.
 It aims to be the go-to platform for traders to discuss strategies, share EAs, and find reliable brokers.
 The platform features real-time components, sophisticated ranking, a gold coin economy, a comprehensive forum, a broker directory, and a marketplace for trading tools.

-**Current Migration Status**: ✅ **ALL 28 PAGES MIGRATED - 100% COMPLETE!** Complete React to Next.js migration finished with 100% feature and design parity across all pages.
-Next.js 16 provides SEO/SSR while Express backend handles authentication and data mutations.
-Hybrid architecture operational with Server Components for SSR and Client Components for interactivity.
+**Current Architecture Status**: ✅ **NEXT.JS-ONLY ARCHITECTURE - 100% OPERATIONAL!** React SPA fully removed and archived.
+Next.js 16 (port 5000) serves all frontend pages with SSR/SSG for SEO.
+Express (port 3001) runs API-only mode for authentication and data mutations.
+All 28 pages operational with Server Components for SSR and Client Components for interactivity.

 ## User Preferences
 - Design: Modern, clean interface with gamification elements